FAQs About Our Sober Recovery Homes

-Q: What does SAL provide in the substance free apartment in Scottsdale?
+Q: What does SAL provide in the substance free apartments in Scottsdale and Wheat Ridge?

-A: We provide all furnishings, dishes, and utensils, bedding, bath towels, and shared paper products.
-Residents move into a completely furnished apartment in Scottsdale, outfitted with shared cleaning supplies, Wi-Fi Internet, and TV (with streaming options).
+A: We provide all furnishings, dishes, and utensils, bedding, bath towels, and shared paper products at our sober recovery homes.
+Residents move into our completely furnished apartments in Scottsdale and Wheat Ridge, outfitted with shared cleaning supplies, Wi-Fi Internet, and TV (with streaming options).
 Utilities are included.

 Q: Will I have my own bedroom?

-A: You will share a bedroom with a roommate.
+A: You will share a bedroom with a roommate at our sober recovery homes in Scottsdale and Wheatridge locations.
 Because we know how important a good night’s sleep is, SAL has recently upgraded the mattresses, and beds are extra-long twins.

 Q: Is there a schedule of events/meetings during the day/evening?